 FELINE SPAY/NEUTER INFO

-The THE SPAY/NEUTER CLINIC IS BY APPOINTMENT ONLY.
-PLEASE CALL 717-304-9987 OR EMAIL GREYSANDSTRAYS@COMCAST.NET TO SET UP AN APPOINTMENT.
+THE SPAY/NEUTER CLINIC IS BY APPOINTMENT ONLY.
+PLEASE CALL 717-304-9987 OR EMAIL [email protected] TO SET UP AN APPOINTMENT.
 (You will get a more expedited reply via email.)

 We have reverted to curbside service once again!
-PLEASE: wait in your vehicle and we will be out to check in your feline.
+PLEASE wait in your vehicle and we will be out to check in your feline.
+Please bring a pen to complete your consent form.

 WHEN: A Reduced Cost Feline Spay/Neuter Clinic is offered on an AVAILABLE FRIDAY, MEANING NOT EVERY FRIDAY, for house cats and most inside/outside cats and on an AVAILABLE TUESDAY, MEANING NOT EVERY TUESDAY, for outside cats and TNR cats; YOU MUST MAKE AN APPOINTMENT FOR S/N SERVICES